Let’s start with a confession:

 Policy architects are the quiet guardians of the future.

-They ensure that innovation doesn’t outpace ethics.
+They ensure innovation doesn’t outpace ethics.

-They protect communities, shape standards, and hold tech giants accountable.
+They hold tech giants accountable.

 Their work is slow, complex, and often thankless — but without them, tech becomes dangerous.